-Submissions are OPEN from October 14 – December 2 for Issue 7: Horror (see below).
+Submissions are OPEN from March 23 – June 1 for Issue 9: Afrofuturism (see below).

-We are looking for fiction, poetry, and essays within the horror genre.
+We are looking for afrofuturist fiction, poetry, and essays written by authors who are specifically of Black and/or African descent.
 And, as per usual, we seek provocative works that are centered within a cityscape.
-Writers published will be paid $20-$75 according to the category and length of their submission.
+Writers published will be paid $20-$55 according to the category and length of their submission.
 We do not accept submissions exceeding 5500 words.

 - All submissions should be the original, unpublished work of the submitter.

 - We will accept simultaneous submissions, but please inform us if the submission has been accepted by another publication.

 - We do not accept multiple submissions for fiction or essays.

 - Please submit word (.doc, .docx) or rich text format (.rtf) files and format your submission according to our format guide.

 - Please send all inquiries to info @ speculativecity .com .

 - We try to respond to all submissions, but as a team of two, we may not always be able to.